latex3/latex3.github.io/help/bugs/index.md

 # Bugs in LaTeX software

-LaTeX is in existence since the mid-eighties.
-Beside the kernel of LaTeX and some core packages that are all maintained by the LaTeX Project team there are several thousand add-on packages developed and maintained by many different people around the world.
+LaTeX has been in existence since the mid-eighties.
+Besides the kernel of LaTeX and some core packages that are all maintained by the LaTeX Project team there are several thousand add-on packages developed and maintained by many different people around the world.
 And like every software